TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/27 - Daniel/Daniel 8/Daniel 8.26.md

 ---

-And the vision of the evenings and mornings which hath been told is true: but shut thou up the vision; for it belongeth to many days [to come] .
+The vision of the evenings and mornings which has been told is true: but seal up the vision; for it belongs to many days [to come].